prendradjaja/ferz/README.md

-# Wazir prototype
+# Wazir

-Terminal version of Wazir.
+## Features

-Features: (all todo)
+All of these are todos unless crossed out.

 - filter by:
   - recency